survivejs/webpack-book/manuscript/building/01_source_maps.md

 To get a better idea of the available options, they are listed below while providing a small example for each.
 The examples are generated with the following extra webpack setup:

-- `optimization.moduleIds = 'named'` is set to improve readability
+- `optimization.moduleIds = "named"` is set to improve readability.
+It's a good idea to set `optimization.chunkIds` as well in case you are using _Code Splitting_.
-- `mode` is set to `none` to avoid webpack's default processing
+- `mode` is set to `false` to avoid webpack's default processing

 ### `devtool: "eval"`